 This course is taught in conjunction with the support of the Klein ISD Police Department at the district police facility.
 Students in this course will have opportunities to participate in simulated situations such as tactical force training, building search, felony and basic traffic stops, fingerprinting, evidence handling and basic patrol procedures.
 The Practicum in Law class assists the Klein Police Department with events such as football games and large meetings for crowd control.
-Field experiences provided to this group of students have included Harris County Criminal Courts, Texas DPS Headquarters, TDCJ prison system, Homeland security and Houston Police Division.
+Field experiences may include Harris County Criminal Courts, Texas DPS Headquarters, TDCJ prison system, Homeland security and Houston Police Division.
 Students will be required to pass a criminal background check, complete confidentiality waiver forms and provide tactical boots to be worn with the issued uniform.
+Class will meet daily at the Klein Police Department.

-Required Fee/Materials: Yes Approval Process: Yes Transportation Needed: Yes
+Required Fee/Materials:YesAdvanced Grade Points:YesHybrid:YesApproval Process:YesTransportation Needed:Yes